pvspain/learning-powershell-dsc/README.md

 - Similar to other cross-platform, declarative management products such as [Puppet][4], [Chef][5] and [Ansible][6].
 - Can run in both **push** (Ansible) or **pull** (Puppet, Chef) modes.
 - DSC is available as part of *Windows PowerShell* and *PowerShell Core*.
-- DSC version numbers match the related PowerShell version.
+- DSC version numbers match the related Windows PowerShell version.
 - **Windows PowerShell**
   - First released in version 4 of the [Windows Management Framework][7], in October 2013.
   - Bundled with *Windows Server 2012 R2+* and *Windows 8.1+*.